MarksLovett/MarksLovett.github.io/_projects/1_project.md

 ---
 layout: page
-title: Influencer Games
+title: InflGames
-description: In this package I created a python package for my thesis work.
-Allowing users to study custom and the paper's influence games via MARL and adaptive dynamics.
+description: A Python package developed for my thesis to study "influencer games" using multi-agent reinforcement learning (MARL) and adaptive dynamics.
+The package enables users to run experiments with custom games and reproduce results from the paper.
 img: assets/img/InflGames.png
 redirect: https://markslovett.github.io/InflGame/
 importance: 1